South Korea at the FIFA World Cup: 2010 (South Africa)

-The Korean FA appointed Hiddink's predecessor Huh Jung-moo as the manager again after Pim Verbeek resigned due to mental stress at the 2007 AFC Asian Cup.
+The South Korean FA appointed Hiddink's predecessor Huh Jung-moo as manager again after Pim Verbeek resigned due to mental stress at the 2007 AFC Asian Cup.
 Under Huh, South Korea won their group in the final round (fourth round) of the Asian qualifiers with four victories and four draws without a loss, easily qualifying for the 2010 tournament.
 Park Ji-sung, Park Chu-young, Lee Chung-yong, and Ki Sung-yueng were in charge of South Korea's attack in the qualifiers, and were evaluated as four key players among the squad of the time.

 South Korea finished second in the Group B with four points, qualifying for the knockout stage.
 They were then eliminated from the tournament after losing to Uruguay in the round of 16.